 Nairobi is an interesting, dynamic city filled with great people and wonderful sites.
 What makes it even more amazing is the rich Nairobi street food culture.
-There’s no need to go hungry or break the bank.
-Walk in Nairobi and you’re likely to find one of these 5 affordable street food options around every corner.
+There’s no need to go hungry or break the bank when looking for food in Nairobi.
+Even though movement is currently limited, you’re likely to find one of these 5 affordable street food options around every corner.

 You may know of smokies only, but you really haven’t lived until you try out a smokie pasua from a local Nairobi vendor.
 After boiling, the smokie is split in the middle and topped with kachumbari and salt.
 Most smokie vendors also have tomato and chilli sauce which you can also add for the ultimate experience.
 In addition, you also have the option of creating a not-so-fancy hotdog with your smokie pasua.

 Again, you will usually find this Nairobi street food being sold together with smokie pasua.
 The eggs are boiled first and then served plain with salt, or with some kachumbari added.
 Vendors who are used to it are usually very fast at removing the shell, and you’ll get your snack in minutes!

 You’ll mostly find this Nairobi street food near bus stops.
 Many people love to chew on some boiled maize at the end of a long day.
 It is a very basic snack that will fill you up until your next meal.
 You can choose soft or hard boiled maize, and it will be sprinkled with salt and pepper.